hallard/Omega2-IO-Power/README.md

 - I2C Pullups placement
 - I2C 4 pins connector
 - SPI 6 pins connector
+- Full Omega2 GPIO pins (Full version only)
 - FTDI connector to Omega2 Serial0 (SMD or PTH)
 - USB Mini connector to power the whole thing and Omega2

 You can find more information on Omega2 on their [site](https://onion.io/), it's really well [documented](https://docs.onion.io/omega2-docs/index.html) here.

-**Waiting for V1.0 Boards from [PCBs.io](https://PCBs.io/share/4976j).
+**Waiting for V1.0 Boards from [PCBs.io](https://PCBs.io).
 I did not fully tested them yet, I will update ASAP.
 Use at your own risks**

 Detailed Description
 ====================